Metropolitan Correctional Center, New York: Facility

 The correctional center is housed in a 12-story high-rise building located at 150 Park Row in the Civic Center neighborhood.
 In 2017, it had 796 inmates, both male and female, which is far more than its design capacity of 449.
-The facility has one female wing; seven General Population male wings, six of which feature cells and one is a dorm; one Special Housing Unit (SHU); and one "supermax" unit.
+The facility has one female wing; seven General Population male wings, six of which feature cells and one is a dorm; one Special Housing Unit (SHU); and one maximum security unit.
 Each unit takes up two stories.
 All General Population units feature a gym (no weights), a kitchen (microwaves, hot water, ice), and five TV sets (one in the gym and four in the common area).
 Offices, classes, and computers are located on the unit's second floor.
 The jail is chronically understaffed.

 Inmates in the 10-South wing are locked inside single-man cells 23 hours a day that are continuously monitored by CCTV cameras and have lights on at all times.
 Prisoners are kept isolated: their cells are equipped with showers, and the only time they're taken outside their cells is for exercise in an indoor cage.
 No outdoor recreation is permitted.
 Most 10-South prisoners are subject to special administrative measures, which severely restrict their communication with other prisoners and with the outside world.

 The 9-South wing is a designated SHU.
 It houses inmates that violated prison rules; new arrivals that have not been medically cleared for General Population yet; and inmates in Protective Custody (PC).
 Both inmates in a cell are cuffed at the back through a food slot every time the cell door is to be opened.
 Inmates are escorted to the shower three times a week, always cuffed.
 The wing has leaky plumbing that results in prisoners encountering pools of standing water and sewage, and it also has rodent and cockroach infestations.